Taco Bell Logo

 Taco Bell Logo 1962-1985

-The logo, which appeared in 1962, is a bright composition of eight vertical rectangles.
-They are tilted in different directions, which resembles miniature bells.
-Each contains a letter from the name of the fast-food chain.
-They are white, wide, sans-serif uppercase characters against orange, yellow, green, and burgundy backgrounds.
-In theory, they convey the energy and variety of ingredients found in signature dishes.
+The logo, which appeared in 1962, is a bright composition of eight vertical rectangles tilted in different directions, resembling miniature bells.
+Each rectangle contains a letter from the fast-food chain’s name.
+The letters are white, wide, sans-serif uppercase characters against orange, yellow, green, and burgundy backgrounds.
+Theoretically, they convey the energy and variety of ingredients found in signature dishes.

 1972 – 1985